-Residents and service users, and their relatives at Bishops Waltham, Green Meadows and Solent Mead (including the Day Service), proposed for closure within 6-12 months, have had the opportunity to look at potential alternative accommodation to ensure that they have time to make informed decisions.
-Some have taken up this opportunity whilst others have not.
-For current users of Solent

-Mead Day Service, they would be supported to find alternative Day Service opportunities.
+Residents and service users, and their relatives at Bishops Waltham, Green Meadows and Solent Mead (including the Day Service), proposed for closure within 6-12 months, they have had the opportunity to look at potential alternative accommodation to ensure that they have time to make informed decisions.
+For current users of Solent Mead Day Service, they would be supported to find alternative Day Service opportunities.

 If the decision to close is made, social workers would carry out Care Act assessments for all residents.
 These would generate an up-to-date personcentred support plan for each resident.
 They would help to ensure that residents, their families and the social work staff, are fully informed of their care needs when residents, and their families, come to make decisions on future accommodation.
+In relation to the recommended closures of the residential services at Bishops Waltham House, Green Meadows, Solent Mead, Emsworth House, Oakridge House and Ticehurst, that no further long-term residential admissions to these homes would be agreed.